AbdulShabazz/UnrealEngine-Rhovonidin-2026-/Screenplay/README.txt

 A strong BARITONE voice breaks the silence!

 VOICE
-(Accusing) You, here, Hebron are hereby sentenced to death.
-And it shall be our entertainment!!
+(Accusing) Charged with acts of inhumanity, Lance Rhovonidin, are hereby sentenced to perish!!

 FADE UP:

-INT./EXT.
-THE COLISEUM - SEWERS - DAY
+EXT.
+THE BEACH - THE ISLAND - DAY

-A worn and ragged man, Hebron, stands bound IN chains facing the entrance to THE COLISEUM.
+A worn and ragged man, lance, stands bound IN chains on the beach, facing the lush treeline. which leads to the jungle.

-Thousands of wild and screaming fans await the next entrant!
+Thousands of wild and screaming raiders interact further down the shores!

+A female raider spots Lance!
+Thery surround him!!

+FEMALE RAIDER
+Hey you!
+Give us your loot!!

-A boot FROM the shadows suddenly kicks Hebron forward into the arena.
+A boot FROM the shadows suddenly kicks Lance forward!
 He collapses to the ground!